donapieppo/ad2Gnu/README.md

 # AD2Gnu
 a library (ruby gem) and some scripts to migrate Active Diretory  accounts to openldap accounts.

-a library (ruby gem) and some scripts to migrate Active Diretory accounts to openldap accounts.

 ## Installation

 Add this line to your application's Gemfile: